Dean-Forest-Tech/silverstripe-recipe/README.md

-# ilateral SilverStripe Kitchen Sink Recipe
+# SilverStripe Kitchen Sink Recipe

 Base SilverStripe website install that contains all the modules we commonly use.